TheMMcOfficial/cups-for-openwrt/README.md

 You can install multiple packages at the same time.

-You will maybe have to install avahi-demon too.
+You need to install avahi-demon too.

 opkg install avahi-daemon